-The NYC Parks Department maintains 14 miles of beaches, all of which are open from Memorial Day weekend through Labor Day with lifeguards on duty daily from 10 a.m. to 6 p.m.
-Did we mention they're free, unlike many of their counterparts elsewhere?
-So what are you waiting for?
-Pack up the sand toys and sunscreen, and head to one of the best beaches in NYC!
+The NYC Parks Department maintains 14 miles of beaches, all of which are traditionally open from Memorial Day weekend through Labor Day with lifeguards on duty daily from 10 a.m. to 6 p.m.

 Coney Island in Brooklyn

 Over the past decade, Coney Island has undergone a renaissance and renovation that makes it our first go-to beach of the summer.
 The beach is wide and deep with a series of large, new restroom stations at regular intervals.
-Each year, the food options get more diverse and the quality improves, with Nathan’s Famous hot dogs holding center court.
-(Case in point: Wahlburgers will open its first NYC outpost with a rooftop terrace and seating for 300 on Stillwell Avenue this season.)
-The expansive boardwalk is also home to the spanking-new Luna Park amusement pier as well as legendary rides such as Deno’s Wonder Wheel (celebrating 100 years in 2020) and of course, the Cyclone roller coaster.
+Each year, the food options get more diverse and the quality improves, with Nathan's Famous hot dogs holding center court.
+The expansive boardwalk is also home to Luna Park amusement pier as well as legendary rides such as Deno's Wonder Wheel (celebrating 100 years in 2020) and of course, the Cyclone roller coaster.
 In short, there is something here for everyone!

 For more fun: The fantastic New York Aquarium is down the boardwalk, and the Coney Island Art Walls also make a great stop for photos.
 For a special treat, keep the kids up late and stay for the fireworks display every Friday night starting at about 9:30 p.m.
 Shows start the last weekend in June and run through August.

 Getting there: Take the D, Q, N, or F train to Stillwell Avenue, or from Manhattan, the X28 or X38 express bus.
 Travel time is about 45 minutes from midtown.